imadenugraha/Automated-Docker-Install/README.md

-# 🤖 Automated Docker Install on Ubuntu / Deb
+# 🤖 Automated Docker Install on Ubuntu / Debian

 ## 📜 Description
 This script will help you to install or update Docker Engine.
 This script also installs the docker-compose package, so you do not need to install docker-compose separately.